-2 TBTA collects tolls at its facilities using open-road, cashless tolling.
+TBTA collects tolls at its facilities using open-road, cashless tolling.
 Tolls are charged to E-ZPass accounts for those who have E-ZPass tags.
 For vehicles without E-ZPass tags, customers may participate in the regional Tolls by Mail program through which license plate images are matched with information from the relevant Department of Motor Vehicles and a bill is sent to the registered vehicle owner.
 Motorists can also set up temporary, short-term accounts (for example, if they are planning to use a rental car in New York City).
 PANYNJ accepts E-ZPass at all of its bridges and tunnels, including the Holland and Lincoln Tunnels and the George Washington Bridge.
 The Holland Tunnel and the George Washington Bridge operate with cashless tolling.
-PANYNJ allow[ed] cash toll collection at the Lincoln Tunnel [through December 11, 2022, when it transitioned] to cashless tolling.
+PANYNJ currently allows cash toll collection at the Lincoln Tunnel but is transitioning it to cashless tolling.